-We have regretfully made the decision to fully close the Dogwood Canyon Audubon Center property as of March 24 and continuing until further notice.
-This closure includes the trails, Nature Play area, the basin, and the building.
-Accessing trails or any other portion of the property during the closure is considered criminal trespassing and may be prosecuted.
+The Dogwood Canyon Audubon Center property is closed until posted otherwise.
+Closure includes all areas of the property, including those properties managed by Dogwood Canyon: hiking trails, the Nature Play area, picnic tables, the basin, restrooms and the C.E.
+Doolin visitor center building.
+Accessing trails or any other portion of the property during the closure is considered criminal trespassing.
 This decision was made to protect our community of staff, local residents, volunteers, and visitors during this public health emergency.

 At Dogwood Canyon Audubon Center, the ecosystems of east, west and central Texas converge, making the canyon an ideal location for learning about environmental science and nature.
 Audubon preserves natural habitat of over 200 acres, a portion of the surrounding 3,000+ acre greenbelt near Cedar Hill State Park and Cedar Ridge Preserve, which is managed by Audubon Dallas.